dcarvalhal/arglabs-sre-vpc/README.md

 DO NOT create any databases, load balancers, instances etc here.

 ### Highlights
-If done right, you can add another environment (workspaces) *only here*, and just use it on the other projects without changing any code.
+If done right, you don't need to change any code in this repo to add another environment or change CIDRs.
+Just configure it on deep-thought and use it everywhere else.
-You can change regions, DNS domains etc this way.

 # How to use it